-2. U. T. System: Approval of Plan for Instructional Telecommunications at Component Institutions and Authorization to Submit the Plan to the Coordinating Board for Approval. -- Upon recommendation of the Academic Affairs and Health Affairs Committees, the Board approved the "Plan for Instructional Telecommunications at The University of Texas System Component Institutions" as set out on Pages 50 - 55 and authorized submission of the Plan to the Texas Higher Education Coordinating Board for approval.
+2. U. T. System: Recommendation for Approval of Plan for Instructional Telecommunications at Component Institutions and for Authorization to Submit Plan to Coordinating Board for Approval. --

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the Executive Vice Chancellor for Health Affairs that approval be given to the "Plan for Instructional Telecommunications at U. T. System Component Institutions" as set out on Pages $\underline{AAC}$ 5 - 9 and that authorization be granted to submit the plan to the Texas Higher Education Coordinating Board for approval.